raewtf/raewtf.github.io/_manuals/2024-05-15-first-in-line.md

 	- One-Shot Mode — an unlockable; in this mode there are no hints or heckles, and you only get one miss per round.
 	- Multi Mode — pass and *"play"* fun, optimized for 2 people to take turns on the stage!
 - Shortened the time you gotta wait for hints and heckles to show up.
 - You can now see missed inputs as whispers in your line.
-Now you'll never have to wonder what the hell you just pressed instead of what you meant to.
+Now you'll never have to wonder whatever you just pressed instead of what you meant to.
 - More inputs were added to the game — cranking forwards, cranking backwards, docking, undocking, shaking the Playdate, and screaming into the microphone.
 - Disabled crank docking SFX.
 - Added a Settings menu, for changing game options.